falcosecurity/client-go/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Automatically closes linked issue when PR is merged.
 Usage: `Fixes #<issue number>`, or `Fixes (paste link of issue)`.
-If PR is `kind/failing-tests` or `kind/flaky-test`, please post the related issues/tests in a comment and do not use `Fixes`.
+If PR is `kind/failing-tests` please post the related issues/tests in a comment and do not use `Fixes`.
 -->

 Fixes #